Commencement Participation Guidelines

-Students who would like to request to participate in a ceremony outside of their actual graduation semester should complete the Commencement Participation Appeal form and contact their college’s dean and or associate dean for eligibility and approval.
+Students who would like to request to participate in a ceremony outside of their actual graduation semester should send an email to their college’s dean and or associate dean for eligibility and approval.

 For questions regarding these procedures, please email firstname.lastname@example.org .

 The Difference Between Participating in Commencement and Graduating

 “Graduating [receiving a diploma]” and “participating [walking across the stage]” in the commencement ceremony are two distinctly different things.
 Candidates will be considered “graduated” when they have officially met all of the following: